HealthInformaticsUT/EstonianOMOPMappings/demographics/README.md

 Contributions are welcome!
 Please create a pull request or open an issue to discuss any changes or additions.

 ## License
-This repository is licensed under the CC BY-NC-SA 4.0 License.
-See the [LICENSE](https://creativecommons.org/licenses/by-nc-sa/4.0/) for more details.
+Estonian OMOP Mappings © 2024 by Health Informatics Lab, University of Tartu is licensed under CC BY-NC-SA 4.0.
+See the [LICENSE](../LICENSE.txt) for more details.